Luigi Galvani: Galvani vs. Volta

 Alessandro Volta, a professor of experimental physics in the University of Pavia, was among the first scientists who repeated and checked Galvani’s experiments.
 At first, he embraced animal electricity.
 However, he started to doubt that the conductions were caused by specific electricity intrinsic to the animal's legs or other body parts.
 Volta believed that the contractions depended on the metal cable Galvani used to connect the nerves and muscles in his experiments.

 Every cell has a cell potential; biological electricity has the same chemical underpinnings as the current between electrochemical cells, and thus can be duplicated outside the body.
 Volta's intuition was correct.
 Volta, essentially, objected to Galvani’s conclusions about "animal electric fluid", but the two scientists disagreed respectfully and Volta coined the term "Galvanism" for a direct current of electricity produced by chemical action.

 Since Galvani was reluctant to intervene in the controversy with Volta, he trusted his nephew, Giovanni Aldini, to act as the main defender of the theory of animal electricity.

+Personal life

+Galvani married scientist Lucia Galeazzi, daughter of his mentor Domenico Gusmano Galeazzi, in 1762.
+After her death in 1790, Galvani moved in with his brother, who was living in their childhood home in Bologna.

+Galvani was described by contemporaries as an "honest, mild, modest man, polite, charitable to the unfortunate and always a noble and generous friend."
+He was noted for his religious devotion and saw his medical work as being a spiritual mission.
+French dermatologist Jean-Louis-Marc Alibert said of Galvani that he never ended his lessons “without exhorting his hearers and leading them back to the idea of that eternal Providence, which develops, conserves, and circulates life among so many diverse beings.”